-1) Redo Your IELTS
+Redo Your IELTS

-2) Secure a Provincial Nomination
+Secure a Provincial Nomination

 Unfortunately, this is not the easiest task.
 You will need to stay up to date with the changing needs of all 13 provinces and territories of Canada as well as the requirements of over 50 subcategories of the Provincial Nomination Programs (PNPs).
 Thankfully, we are here to help.
-Regularly visit our page dedicated to all things PNP here and we will keep you updated.

-3) Get a Job Offer
+Secure a Job Offer

 A job offer from a Canadian employer can make a big difference in your immigration application.
 If you have one, you can score up to 200 CRS points based on the type of work it is.
-It is also an essential requirement for several PNPs, so you will truly benefit.
+It is also an essential requirement for several PNPs, so you will genuinely benefit.

-4) Continue Tertiary Education
+Continue Tertiary Education

 Another top tip is to continue your tertiary education in Canada with a Study Visa.
 Not only will you earn points for your qualifications, but you will also be able to gain valuable Canadian work experience that could eventually help you secure a job offer.

-5) Learn How Spousal Points Work
+Learn How Spousal Points Work

-6) Canada Immigration Points From Your Siblings
+Canada Immigration Points From Your Siblings

 Following these 6 tips will certainly improve your Canada immigration points.
+So, make sure you pursue every opportunity to maximize your score.
 However, the best way to improve your application is with the help of a professional team.
-We at CanadianVisa.Org are always ready to take your immigration into our expert hands.
-Let go of the stress and hassle and sign up for our services to get to Canada here.
+Our skilled RCICs are standing by to make your Canadian Immigration process a smooth as possible.